auspex/container-dns-helper/README.md

 I want to be able to find any container on my host machine by name just as I would find the host itself.

 There are a number of methods available to create mDNS names for your docker containers.
-These would be aliases for the host machine. `hardillb/traefik-avahi-helper` was the best I found, but in my experience mDNS was less than robust.
+These would be aliases for the host machine. `hardillb/traefik-avahi-helper` was the best I found, but in my experience mDNS was less than robust (that's no slur on the the above software, but problems with mDNS).
 Sometimes the names wouldn't be published.
 At others, I could see the names from my local server but not from any other machine on the LAN.
 It's probably my misconfiguration, but I found it frustrating, and figured there had to be an easy way to get my local router to add an 'alias'.
 But, it's **not** simple.
 If you tell DHCP to assign an IP for a new host name, it'll match on the interface's MAC address, and just rename your machine, rather than creating a new one.

-This approach uses NetworkManager's `nmcli` to create a new `macvlan` interface as a child of your primary Internet-facing ethernet NIC.
+This approach uses NetworkManager's `nmcli` to create a new `macvlan` interface as a child of your primary Internet-facing ethernet NIC, for any container with a `label` of `dhcp=true`.
 A `macvlan` interface has a new MAC address, different from anything existing on your host.
 Therefore, when NetworkManager brings it up, it will get assigned a new IP—even though traffic will actually flow through the parent interface.

 So, if my host machine is named **server.home** and has an IP address of 192.168.1.10, a container named **mycontainer** might be given the name **mycontainer.home** and assigned 192.168.1.15.
-The Avahi/mDNS method would have made them **server.local** and **mycontainer.local** and both names would translate to 192.168.1.10, but the important detail is that in either case, everything is sent to 192.168.1.10 and standard reverse proxies can route to the correct container.
+The Avahi/mDNS method would have made them **server.local** and **mycontainer.local** and both names would translate to 192.168.1.10, but the important detail is that in either case, everything is sent to the physical interface that has the IP 192.168.1.10 and standard reverse proxies can route to the correct container.

 ## Getting Started